 \subsection{Relics: gravitational reheating}

 It is often assumed that inflation ends when the inflaton field finds a local minimum of its potential and begins oscillating.
-During the ensuing epoch of reheating, energy is transferred from the inflaton condensate into a relativistic plasma though a combination of direct (perturbative) inflaton decay and nonlinear processes (preheating) \cite{Traschen:1990sw,Shtanov:1994ce,Kofman:1994rk,Kofman:1997yn,Amin:2014eta}.
-Reheating is said to be completed when the plasma constitutes the universe's dominant energy component.
-In this scenario the plasma inherits most of its energy from the inflaton, but a fraction may have arisen directly from CGPP \cite{Passaglia:2021upk}, although typically this fraction is no larger than order $\Hinf^2 / \Mpl^2$ and small enough to be neglected.
+During the ensuing epoch of reheating, energy is transferred from the inflaton condensate into a relativistic plasma though a combination of direct perturbative inflaton decay and nonlinear processes (preheating) \cite{Traschen:1990sw,Shtanov:1994ce,Kofman:1994rk,Kofman:1997yn,Amin:2014eta,Lozanov:2019jxc}.
+Reheating is said to be complete when the plasma constitutes the Universe's dominant energy component.
+In this scenario the plasma inherits most of its energy from the inflaton, but a fraction may have arisen directly from CGPP \cite{Passaglia:2021upk}, although typically this fraction is no larger than order $\Hinf^2 / \Mpl^2$ and is small enough to be neglected.

-On the other hand, one can imagine that the inflaton's energy is depleted before it can be transferred into a plasma.
-For example, if the inflaton's potential minimum is locally quadratic, then its energy density redshifts down slowly like matter $\rho_\cphi \propto a^{-3}$; however, if the inflaton's potential is flat with $V(\cphi) = 0$, then the inflaton enters a phase of kination while its energy redshifts away quickly like $\rho_\cphi \propto a^{-6}$.
-In this latter scenario, reheating must be accomplished without relying on energy transfer from the inflaton.
+However, one can imagine that the inflaton's energy is depleted before it can be transferred into a plasma.
+For example, if the inflaton's potential minimum is locally quadratic, then its energy density redshifts down slowly like matter $\rho_\cphi \propto a^{-3}$; however, if the inflaton's potential is flat with $V(\cphi) = 0$, then the inflaton enters a phase of kination while its energy redshifts away quickly as $\rho_\cphi \propto a^{-6}$.
+In the latter scenario reheating must be accomplished without relying on energy transfer from the inflaton.